Context and Objectives

 Poverty and exposure to disasters are closely related in Haiti, as most households whose consumption level is just above the poverty line are at risk from at least one hazard such as hurricanes, floods, earthquakes, landslides, and drought.
 Due to the frequent occurrence of hazards, Haiti is subjected almost annually to catastrophic events with disastrous impacts, resulting in significant loss of life and adversely affecting poverty reduction efforts, economic growth, and fiscal stability.

-The “Building Physical, Fiscal, and Inclusive Resilience in Haiti” Technical Assistance (TA) project has been launched to support the government of Haiti to address these challenges.
-The TA is accomplishing this by strengthening Disaster Risk Management (DRM) institutions and emergency preparedness and response, mainstreaming DRM in key sectors, strengthening Disaster Risk Financing, and improving the understanding of disaster impacts on the poor and women.
+The “Building Physical, Fiscal, and Inclusive Resilience in Haiti” project was launched in May 2020 to support the government of Haiti to address these challenges.
+The project is accomplishing this by strengthening Disaster Risk Management (DRM) institutions and emergency preparedness and response, mainstreaming DRM in key sectors, strengthening Disaster Risk Financing, and improving the understanding of disaster impacts on the poor and women.
 The project also addresses preparations for the 2020 hurricane season and prevention measures for compounding risk and COVID-19.
-This work will also complement the “Mainstreaming Disaster Risk Management in Public Infrastructure Management in Haiti” TA, also implemented under the Caribbean Regional Resilience Building Facility.
+This work will also complement the “Mainstreaming Disaster Risk Management in Public Infrastructure Management in Haiti” project, also implemented under the Caribbean Regional Resilience Building Facility.

-• Strengthening DRM Institutions and Emergency Preparedness and Response: The Ministry of Interior and Local Authorities is strengthening the institutional capacities of the National Disaster Risk Management System and the Civil Protection Directorate, and to support stakeholder consultations and workshops.
+- Strengthening DRM Institutions and Emergency Preparedness and Response: The project is supporting the Ministry of Interior and Local Authorities in strengthening the institutional capacities of the National Disaster Risk Management System and the Civil Protection Directorate, and to support stakeholder consultations and workshops.

-• Strengthening Disaster Risk Financing: The government of Haiti in assessing, reducing, and managing fiscal risks associated with natural disasters.
+- Strengthening Disaster Risk Financing: The project is supporting the government of Haiti in assessing, reducing, and managing fiscal risks associated with natural disasters.
 Resilient fiscal protection and timely access to financing through financial instruments is critical for post-disaster response and recovery needs.

-• Improving Understanding of Impacts of Disasters on the Poor and Women: The government of Haiti is strengthening its capacity to respond to post-disaster recovery and reconstruction by monitoring changes in the population’s livelihoods and thus being able to mobilize its resources more effectively so they can be dispatched to the poor and vulnerable.
+- Improving Understanding of Impacts of Disasters on the Poor and Women: The project is supporting the government of Haiti in strengthening its capacity to respond to post-disaster recovery and reconstruction by monitoring changes in the population’s livelihoods and thus being able to mobilize its resources more effectively so they can be dispatched to the poor and vulnerable.